wandb/wandb/core/README.md

 [^CLI.1]: The command is namespaced under `wandb beta` group.
 [^CLI.2]: The rest of the CLI works, but uses the old backend under the hood for some
     commands.

-## Contributing
-Your contributions are welcome!
-Please follow our [contributing guide](https://github.com/wandb/wandb/blob/main/CONTRIBUTING.md) for more details.

-## Feedback and bug reporting
-We're eager to hear your thoughts on `wandb-core`.
-Your feedback and bug reports are invaluable.
-If you encounter any issues, please raise a [GitHub issue](https://github.com/wandb/wandb/issues/new/choose) and mention your use of `wandb-core`.